Posted on: May 12, 2023 | 3 mins | Written by: HDFC ERGO Team

 What is Ransomware Attack – Cyber Insurance

 The world functions in cyberspace, and there is excessive dependence on technology.
-With the benefits come to the disadvantages and the threats, and these sometimes can cause heavy losses.
+With the benefits come the disadvantages and the threats, and these sometimes can cause heavy losses.
 Cyber insurance is one of the fastest-growing insurance fields all over the world, with insurers creating more products and offering more coverage.
-Every year there is a new threat, and the risks it poses are immense.
+Every year, there is a new threat, and the risks it poses are immense.

 One such threat today is a ransomware attack.
-For those who are new to the term, it is a type of malware attack this focuses on the information on the system by blocking access to it.
+For those who are new to the term, it is a type of malware attack that focuses on the information on the system by blocking access to it.
 The attacker usually asks for a ransom to give the information.
 If you look at the figures in, you will realise that such attacks are very common.
 Let us understand these attacks in detail and also their working and, most importantly, ransomware protection.

 What is ransomware?